 “The way I see it, Augustus Thyme,” said the voice, “upset with the useless dicks, you went on a rampage.”

 Augustus didn’t bother shouting.
 He felt certain the bartender stood close enough.
 Calmly, he said, “You gab too much.
 How about we get this over and done with?”

 In the silence, all he could hear was his thumping heart.
 He counted to eight.

-“Then step outside, Augustus Thyme, and let’s have ourselves a little showdown.”
+“Then step outside, Augustus Thyme,” said the man, “and let’s have ourselves a little showdown.”

 Closing his eyes, Augustus prayed to God for the strength to survive this night.
 The bartender was right.
 More police officers would soon be on their way, if they weren’t already, leaving very little time to dump all the bodies in the furnace.
 And what about the automobiles?
 Once the detectives started connecting the dots, found his fingerprints and shell casings at the tavern, it would be over.
 He’d be no good to Samuel in prison.
 God couldn’t help him with this one.

 “Augustus Thyme, you got that peashooter with ya?”

 Looking at the corpse sitting behind the desk, at the man he had murdered, Augustus shook his head in defeat.
 He glanced at the antique Colt Peacemaker and looked around the room.

 “Old Thyme, you devil” he said, quietly.
 The old vampire had to be hiding somewhere.